firesim/firesim/docs/Advanced-Usage/Debugging-in-Software/RTL-Simulation.rst

 designs.
 This is described in greater detail in the :ref:`Developer documentation <Scala Integration Tests>`.

-Running Metasimulations Through Make
+Running Metasimulations through Make
 ------------------------------------

+..
+Warning:: This section is for advanced developers; most metasimulation users should use the manager-based metasimulation flow described above.

-Meta-simulations are run out of the ``firesim/sim`` directory.
+Metasimulations are run out of the ``firesim/sim`` directory.

 ::